Kyrink/DSLab7/README.md

 This method will loop through all the files using the search method and return the idf value

-- (Ahmad) Search file method (“term”, file name): This method will return an int value of the amount of times the term given is in the file.
+- (Ahmad) Search file method (file name, "word"): This method will return an int value of the amount of times the term given is in the file.

 - Ranking method (“entire term”) : This method will calculate the ranking for each document using the values from TF and IDF. maybe use a while loop to go through all the files to calculate the TF